Robert-van-Engelen/Forth850/README.md

 ## Forth850 words

 List of Forth850 built-in words.
-Reference implementations in Forth are included when applicable, although many words are implemented in code in Forth850 rather than in Forth for speed.
+Reference implementations in Forth are included when applicable, although many words are implemented in Z80 code for speed rather than in Forth.

 ### (:)
 _-- ; R: -- ip_